April 5, 2018

 As China battles the US for global digital leadership, Chinese digital giants like Alibaba and Tencent are taking the first beachhead: Southeast Asia (SEA).
 My latest report, Walled Garden No More: Digital China Goes Global, tells how China’s global digital expansion is changing the digital ecosystems in SEA and how marketers should prepare for success.

-China is eclipsing the US and Europe in digital: Its value of mobile payments in is 11 times greater than that of the US; mobile retail sales will nearly triple that of the US and EU-7 combined in 2018.
+China is eclipsing the US and Europe in digital: Its value of mobile payments is 11 times greater than that of the US; mobile retail sales will nearly triple that of the US and EU-7 combined in 2018.
 Chinese digital giants’ market capitalizations have skyrocketed to levels approaching their US counterparts, equipping them with ample capital to compete on a global battlefield (see Figure 1).

 China’s digital advances are not only about the massive scale of its domestic market.
 Its digital innovations are no longer confined within the walled garden: